easybiblabs/oauth2-client-php/docs/authorization-code-grant.md

 }
 ```

-When you are ready to connect to the service secured with OAuth, you will need
+When you are ready to connect to the service secured with OAuth2, you will need
 to authorize your user.

 ```php
 $this->oauthSession->authorize();
 ```

-The OAuth server will redirect the user back to your application
+The OAuth2 server will redirect the user back to your application
 with the user's token.
 Your application should handle that request as follows:

 ```php